hmatt33/brms/README.md

 * Faye Lopez (https://github.com/lopezk8)

 ## Purpose of System:
 The Team is just beginning on the implementation stage of the project.
 BRMS is a websystem built with html,php,and mysql.
-This websystem is meant to use databases to keep track of multiple different buildings, and the residents who live there.
+This websystem is meant to use a database and mulitple tables to keep track of multiple different buildings, and the residents who live there.
 This system is meant to be used by the employees of a realestate company, the only ones who will have a valid login is an employee.
 This system should let the company add/remove/edit a building's information, as well as add/remove/edit a resident's information.
 The system will allow the user to select a building, and be able to see a list of all residents within that building.

 ## Current Progress: